Home Cocktails Ordinary Drink Alexander

 Common Mistake

-One common mistake is not shaking the cocktail long enough, which can result in a less creamy texture and improper mixing of ingredients.
+A common mistake is not shaking the cocktail long enough, which can result in a less creamy texture and improper mixing of the ingredients.

 Frequently Asked Questions